-Mmes.
-Penrose (Chairman) and Julius and Messrs.
-Hartley-Leonard, Lu, Rickard and Theobald served as members of the Nominating and Governance Committee during the entire year of 2011.
-Messrs.
-Bagué and Nesbitt have served as members of the Committee since March 1, 2011.
+Ms. Penrose (Chairman), Dame DeAnne Julius and Messrs.
+Bagué, Hartley-Leonard, Lu, Nesbitt, Rickard and Theobald served as members of the Nominating and Governance Committee during the entire year of 2012.

 Under the terms of its Charter, the Nominating and Governance Committee acts on behalf of the Board to (1) identify and recommend to the Board qualified candidates for Director nominees for each Annual Meeting of Shareholders and to fill vacancies on the Board occurring between such Annual Meetings, (2) recommend to the Board nominees for Directors to serve on each Committee of the Board, (3) develop and recommend to the Board the Corporate Governance Guidelines and (4) lead the Board in its annual review of the Board's performance.
 In fulfilling its duties, the Nominating and Governance Committee has the full authority of the Board to, among other things: